cookies-xor-cream/HugoTest/content/posts/poetry/blind-strangers-gambling.md

 ---

 Your steely guards and glassy stares,
-Are from bloodshot eyes who do not care.
+are from bloodshot eyes who do not care.

 Can we turn back time to plant a seed,
-And trap an oracle inside that tree?
+and trap an oracle inside that tree?

 It'll put the hindsight in the foresight,
-Of my -7 strong smeared blind spot eyesight.
+of my minus seven strong smeared blind spot eyesight.

 But I'll steal the eyes from in the bark,
-And cast the truth out through this farce.
+and cast the truth out through this farce.

 I went too far, was brash not bold,
-Made lapdogs act as they were told.
+made lapdogs act as they were told.

-Truth is subjective, and I've got a map,
+Truth is subjective, and I've a map,
-Opinion's objectivity wearing a hat.
+opinion's objectivity with a hat.

 The cartographer has died in me,
-And I'm the very last to clearly see.
+and I'm the very last to clearly see.

 I bawled my eyes but lost the root,
-And without the plant there is no fruit.
+and without the plant there is no fruit.

-Delphi can't see roulette wheels roll,
+Delphi can't see the roulette wheels roll,
-But she knows when she will strike her gold.
+but she knows when she will strike her gold.

-A premonition now has auditioned,
+A premonition has now auditioned,
-And all on black then needs omission.
+and all on black now needs omission.

 You gave up Pascal, declined his wager,
-For something that is tenfolds the stranger.
+for something that is tenfolds the stranger.

 For someone now tenfolds the stranger,
-For twice the risk, and twice the danger.
+for twice the risk, and twice the danger.

-I'm not a stranger,
+*I'm not a stranger,*
-I'm not a stranger,
+*I'm not a stranger,*
-I'm just a stranger,
+*I'm just a stranger,*
-I'm just a stranger.
+*I'm just a stranger.*